PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 }
 ```

-After saving the code in a file called `cppcancel.cpp` in the directory `<path/to>/my-utilities`, compile it with this command:
+After saving the code above in a file called `cppcancel.cpp` in the directory `<path/to>/my-utilities`, compile it with this command:

 ```
 $ g++ -std=c++11 -o cppcancel cppcancel.cpp
 ```

 Then you can call `cppcancel` on the command line.
+We see that the C++ implementation requires much more coding than what is required by Bash or Python.
+This example exists to illustrate how compiled codes can be used to make a custom command.

 ## Bash scripts